Oscillograph/Blazing-Serpent-Engine/README.md

 # !
 WORK IN PROGRESS ! #
 The goal is to make the 2D game engine while "Game Engine Series" by The Cherno is being watched.
 As the first third of the series passed I realized that my vision of what I would like to get is quite different from what the author did choose, but the way Cherno explains things and demonstrates really intrigues me and motivates to replicate and rethink the experience shared by the author of Hazel.
+After the 100th episode of the series I chose to reimplement only chosen things shown by the author of Hazel, as I am more interested in developing my own creations based on SDL.
 # BLAZING SERPENT ENGINE #
 A C++ game engine based on "Game Engine Series" by The Cherno.